SheerPower® 4GL

 +------------+

-The [Tab] key can be used to correct misspelled commands in the console window, as well as misspelled statements in SPDEV.
-Just position the cursor on the misspelled word and press the [Tab] key.
+The [Tab] key can be used to correct misspelled commands in the console window.
+Just position the cursor on the misspelled word using the left and right arrow keys and press the [Tab] key.
 The word will be replaced with its correct spelling.
-In the example below, the misspelled command SET STRCTRE is changed instantly to the correct command spelling when the [Tab] key is pressed.
+In the example below, the misspelled command SET STRUCTRE is changed instantly to the correct command spelling when the [Tab] key is pressed.

-To perform the following example, open the SP4GL Console Window by clicking on the SP4GL Console Window icon in the SPDEV toolbar.
+To perform the following example, open the console window by clicking on the Console Window icon in the SPDEV toolbar.
 Inside the console window, type:

 set structure

-SheerPower uses abbreviations for a number of commands.
+Sheerpower uses abbreviations for a number of commands in the Console Window.
 The [Tab] key can be used with any of the specific abbreviations to expand the abbreviations.
 To use this feature, enter an abbreviation and then press the [Tab] key.
 The period '.' must be used after each abbreviation.
+If an abbreviation is typed incorrectly a beep will sound when the [Tab] is pressed.
 The current abbreviations that can be used are:

 ee. end extract